The Hooker

 He didn’t exactly find a bloody Horse’s head next to him in his bed, but

 all the same, professional wrestling promoter Jack Ganson knew he had been made an offer he couldn't refuse.
-San Francisco could be a
+San Francisco

 And that wasn’t anything new.